How lending works

 - Earning at least £12,000 a year (typically £30-40k), with a solid credit history.

-Grow your savings
+Grow your savings by lending

 You’ll get monthly repayments from borrowers.
 These are made up of interest and capital, but without any tax deducted.
 You’re responsible for paying tax on the gross income you receive.
 Your repayments can be re-lent automatically into new loans to maximise your earnings and deliver the latest return advertised.
 This means your interest is earning interest too.